molview/molview_blog/_posts/2015-07-23-material-design.md

 ---------------
 A different application window is used to display multiple search results from databases like PubChem.
 You can also access more advanced search tools via this interface.
-And this interface will add more ways to dig trough databases, such as plain tables or graph representations (for a pathway database for example).
+And this interface will add more ways to dig through databases, such as plain tables or graph representations (for a pathway database for example).

 <figure>